EGL vs GIA

 - GIA = Gemological Institute of America

-- EGL.USA = European Gemological Laboratory [USA]
+- EGL USA = European Gemological Laboratory [USA]

 - AGS = American Gem Society

-1.]
-EGL.US and AGS certified diamonds should always be priced lower than GIA equivalent certificates [same weight, cut, color, and clarity]; it would be unethical to represent these 3 laboratory certificates as being equal in value.
+Clearly, EGL US and AGS certified diamonds should be priced lower than GIA equivalent certificates [same weight, grades and brilliance].

-• Colorless = D, E, F
+Colorless = D, E, F

-• Near colorless = G, H, I, J
+Near colorless = G, H, I, J

-• Distinct color = K to Z
+Distinct color = K to Z

-They disagree on where each grade should fall on the color spectrum and therefore the identical diamond submitted to the GIA, AGS or EGL.US will rarely get the same color grade.
+A good faith difference of opinion exists between diamond laboratories as to where on the color spectrum each specific color grade belongs.
+As a result, the identical diamond submitted to the GIA, AGS or EGL US will rarely get the same color grade.

-GIA clarity grades may be one clarity grade stricter than EGL.US or AGS however it would not be unusual for all 3 to be identical.
+Clarity grades are based on the quantity, size and position of inclusions under 10 x magnification.
+GIA clarity grades may be one clarity grade stricter than EGL US or AGS, however in our experience it is not unusual for all 3 laboratories to provide identical clarity grades.

 Diamonds are the most intriguing and brilliant of all gemstones.
 Buy your diamond from a diamond company with an impeccable reputation, willing to educate each client and provide a selection of carefully screened stones to choose from.